-That One Level: The "Spirits of Ashenvale" mission of the first orc campaign in 3 where you have limited ressources and are tasked with harvesting huge amounts of lumber with the worst lumber gatherer in the game.
+The "Spirits of Ashenvale" mission of the first orc campaign where you have limited resources and are tasked with harvesting huge amounts of lumber with the worst lumber gatherer in the game.
 The only gold available for mining is far away from your main base, so you need to raid enemy bases (and the units that are good against buildings are bad against units).
 Your unit options are limited to some melee units with an inefficient anti-air attack, the worst ranged unit in the game, and the enemy just loves attacking your harvesters with air units, and most damning of all, no way of healing your units.
 There is a way to get lumber faster, but it involves a ridiculously difficult battle against tough enemies, during which you will take heavy losses, which must be replaced at great cost.
 And adding insult to injury, the hero you start with is The Berserker, and this entire mission (defending against impregnable bases) goes against everything he stands for.

 The chapter right after that, "Hunter of Shadows," isn't anything too difficult per-say, but its well known to be problematic just to get passed the opening battle where you must survive Cenarius' all-out assault with nothing but your berserker hero, and a few other units that are likely to die off fairly quickly.
 Its more of a race to get a decently sized force, then to actually win against the assault with the small force you have currently.